FlashHit/vu-all-gamemodes-in-all-maps/README.md

 **MAKE SURE YOU SET '-highResTerrain' AS A LAUNCH COMMAND FOR YOUR SERVER** (you should do this anyway).
 Without this, the terrain collision gets trippy.

-**I recommend you to use my [Vu-Loading-extended](https://github.com/keku645/Vu-Loading-extended) mod.** SP and Coop maps have no loading screens so using this mod you at least would provide a visual feedback of the level while it's loading.
+**I recommend you to use my [Vu-Loading-extended](https://github.com/keku645/Vu-Loading-extended) mod (initially made by KVN).** SP and Coop maps have no loading screens so using this mod you at least would provide a visual feedback of the level while it's loading.